shivshankardayal/Kunjika/README.md

 I believe that keeping it minimalistic is best and very few new features will be introduced.
 The atom feed is the best way to watch the QA activity.
 In few days I will freeze the new features and do a final beta release.

+I have frozen code of Kunjika.
+No new features will be put in  unless absolutely necessary.
+I am releasing version 0.3 alpha here.